What is a Sinus Infection?

-Some people are more at-risk for sinus infections than others.
-They include those with asthma, seasonal allergies, a nasal abnormality, like deviated septum, immune system disorder, or regular exposure to pollutants which cause sinusitis.
 Treatment for sinus infections varies with the cause of the infection.
 Nasal irrigation using saline sprays and nasal corticosteroids can help reduce the symptoms of sinusitis.
 Your doctor may recommend antibiotics, immunotherapy, or even surgery for more severe cases.

 For more information on Sinus Infections in the Cary, NC area call Wake Ear, Nose and Throat Specialists at 919-851-5636!